Syllabus

 Midterm Project

 This is a comprehensive analysis of a dataset I will provide.
 You will be asked to clean and visualize the data, formulate a research question, build an appropriate regression model, check its assumptions, and write a concise report of your findings.
-This project assesses your mastery of the first half of the course.
+This project assesses your mastery of the first half of the course and will be due before the first class after Fall Break.

 Final Project